reactiveui/website/input/docs/handbook/routing/index.md

 <img src="./routing.gif" width="60%" />

-Now, ReactiveUI view model -first routing should work as expected.
-You can use as many nested `IScreen`s and `RoutedViewHost`s as you wish and the routing should work fine.
-But remember, this works only for XAML pages, for modals and popups it's better to use ReactiveUI [Interaction](../interactions) feature.
+Now ReactiveUI's view model-first routing should work as expected. `IScreen`s and `RoutedViewHost`s can be nested any number of levels without impacting routing.
+However, this only works for XAML pages; for modal and pop-up dialogs it's better to use [Interactions](../interactions).

-> **Note** If you experience any difficulties with following this tutorial, head over to [ReactiveUI Slack](https://reactiveui.net/slack) and feel free to ask questions.
+> **Note:** If you experience any difficulties with this tutorial, you can join the [ReactiveUI Slack](https://reactiveui.net/slack) channel ask questions.
 We are always ready to help out.

 # View Location

-Instead of registering Views by hand, you can override default `IViewLocator` implementation.
-While bootstrapping your routing, register your view locator using `Locator.CurrentMutable.RegisterLazySingleton`.
+Override the default `IViewLocator` implementation to avoid having to manually register views.
+In the bootstrapping stage of your routing, register your view locator using `Locator.CurrentMutable.RegisterLazySingleton`.
 See [View Location](../views) for details.

 ```cs
 public class SimpleViewLocator : IViewLocator